Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Evaluation

 \subsection{Effect of Test Oracles}

-This subsection evaluates \toolname's new oracles by comparing the number of unique logic bugs they detected in Dolt v1.0.0.
+We now evaluate \toolname's new oracles by comparing the number of unique logic bugs they detected in Dolt v1.0.0.
 We selected this historical version to ensure a fair comparison, as \texttt{git-bisect} allows us to precisely link each bug to its corresponding fix commit, providing an accurate count of unique bugs per method.

-We compared a composite baseline of test oracles against two sets automatically generated by \toolname, with sizes of 50 and 5,000, \emph{i.e.,} \toolname-50 and \toolname-5,000, respectively.
+We compared a composite baseline of test oracles against two sets of LLM-generated test oracles by \toolname, with sizes of 50 and 5,000, \emph{i.e.,} \toolname-50 and \toolname-5,000, respectively.
 The baseline combines 11 test oracles from four previous works: TLP~\cite{rigger2020finding}, NoREC~\cite{rigger2020detecting}, EET~\cite{jiang2024detecting}, and DQP~\cite{ba2024keep}.
 To minimize confounding factors, we standardized the experimental conditions.
 Specifically, the baseline oracles were represented in the same CAQ pair format and instantiated using the same snippet corpus as \toolname.
 Furthermore, since the CAQ format requires an associated schema, we also randomly generated a new schema for the baseline oracles before each instantiation.
-The details about how to convert the baseline oracles to CAQ pairs are provided in \Cref{sec:appendix-oracle}.
+The details about how to convert the baseline oracles to CAQ pairs are provided in~Appendix~C.

 \Cref{fig:unique-bugs-vs-oracles} shows the number of unique logic bugs found by different sets of oracles within a 6-hour testing.
-We select a 6-hour time window for a fair comparison, following common practice in fuzz testing~\cite{klees2018evaluating} and prior studies on DBMS logic bug detection~\cite{zhong2025testing}, which typically fix the testing duration within a range of 1–24 hours.
+We select a 6-hour time window for a fair comparison, following common practice in fuzz testing~\cite{klees2018evaluating} and prior studies on DBMS logic bug detection~\cite{zhong2025testing}, which typically fix the testing duration within a range of 1 -- 24 hours.
 As shown, \toolname-5,000 found 10 unique bugs, significantly outperforming the baseline, which found only 3.
 In contrast, \toolname-50 found just 2 bugs.
 This underperformance was expected, as the baseline oracles were carefully designed by human experts.
-These results highlight the importance of oracle quantity in detecting unique logic bugs and underscore the limitations of manual oracle design, thus highlighting the necessity of \toolname's automated test oracle discovery.
+These results demonstrate the importance of the number of oracles in detecting unique logic bugs and underscore the limitations of manual oracle design, thus highlighting the necessity of \toolname's automated test oracle discovery.